sakthiprasanth16/Personal-finance-Analyser/README.md

 ## Export & report

-Users can download a CSV of all transactions and a neatly formatted PDF report with charts and recommendations.
+Users can download a CSV of all transactions and a neatly formatted PDF report with summaries and recommendations.

 ---